Tex Winter: Legacy and honors

-Winter is a member of several Halls of Fame, including the Kansas State Athletics Hall of Fame (1991), Kansas Sports Hall of Fame (1997), and the National Collegiate Basketball Hall of Fame, and he was awarded the John Bunn Award for lifetime achievement from the Naismith Basketball Hall of Fame.
-In June 2010, he was given the Chuck Daly Lifetime Achievement Award, along with Hall of Fame coach Dr. Jack Ramsay, by the NBA Coaches Association.
+Winter is a member of several other Halls of Fame, including the Kansas State Athletics Hall of Fame (1991), the USC Athletics Hall of Fame (2003), the Kansas Sports Hall of Fame (1997), and the National Collegiate Basketball Hall of Fame (2010).
+On May 26, 2012, Winter was inducted into the Compton Community College Athletics Hall of Fame, under the category of Basketball.
+He is also a member of the PAC-12 Hall of Honor (2003).
 In 2003, Kansas State fans voted him the Kansas State basketball coach of the century.
+In 2015, Kansas State renamed the road leading to the team's arena and practice facility for Winter.